Leask/Keyboard-Trackpad-Nest/README.md

-# HHKB Trackpad Nest
+# Keyboard Trackpad Nest

-A 3D printing `HHKB-Trackpad-Nest` project can merge your HHKB and Apple Magic Trackpad 2 into one piece.
-That will make you work like using a MacBook Pro keyboard-trackpad layout but with a fantastic HHKB.
+A 3D printing `Keyboard-Trackpad-Nest` project can merge your keyboard and Apple Magic Trackpad into one piece.
+That will make you work like using a MacBook Pro keyboard-trackpad layout but have more options.

+This project supports two different configurations:

+- HHKB Professional 2 + Apple Magic Trackpad 2
+- Apple Magic Keyboard 3 + Apple Magic Trackpad 3

 This project was designed in Blender.
 And I am providing all the `.blend` files and a printable `.stl` model.
 Feel free to make any tweaks and remix.
 To print this project, you will need a 3D printer that can print up to 30.5 cm * 26.5 cm.